cliffordx/legalbai/pages/logseq.md

 - Website: https://logseq.com
-- Logseq, as well as other PKM/Tools for Thought
+- Logseq, as well as other PKM/Tools for Thought apps are basically if you reduce them is simply a note-taking app.
+You write your ideas in